Belarusians: Name

 During the Soviet era, Belarusians were referred to as Byelorussians or Belorussians (from Byelorussia, derived from Russian "Белоруссия").
 Before, they were typically known as White Russians or White Ruthenians (from White Russia or White Ruthenia, based on "Белая Русь").
 Upon Belarusian independence in 1991, they became known as Belarusians (from Belarus, derived from "Беларусь"), sometimes spelled as Belarusans, Belarussians or Belorusians.
-In Russian, the country is still often referred to as "Белоруссия", particularly in Russia.

 The term White Rus' (Белая Русь), also known as White Ruthenia or White Russia (as the term Rus' is often conflated with its Latin forms Russia and Ruthenia), was first used in the Middle Ages to refer to the area of Polotsk.
 The name Rus' itself is derived from the Rus' people which gave the name to the territories of Kievan Rus'.
 The chronicles of Jan of Czarnków mention the imprisonment of Lithuanian grand duke Jogaila and his mother at "Albae Russiae, Poloczk dicto" in 1381.
 During the 17th century, the Russian tsars used the term to describe the lands added from the Grand Duchy of Lithuania.
 However, during the Russian Civil War, the term White Russian became associated with the White movement.

 Geographic distribution

 Belarusians are an East Slavic ethnic group, who constitute the majority of Belarus' population.
 Belarusian minority populations live in countries neighboring Belarus: Ukraine, Poland (especially in the Podlaskie Voivodeship), the Russian Federation and Lithuania.
 At the beginning of the 20th century, Belarusians constituted a minority in the regions around the city of Smolensk in Russia.

 Significant numbers of Belarusians emigrated to the United States, Brazil and Canada in the early 20th century.
 During Soviet times (1917–1991), many Belarusians were deported or migrated to various regions of the USSR, including Siberia, Kazakhstan and Ukraine.

-Since the 1991 breakup of the USSR, several hundred thousands of Belarusians have emigrated to the Baltic states, the United States, Canada, Russia, and EU countries.
+Since the 1991 breakup of the USSR, several hundred thousand Belarusians have emigrated to the Baltic states, the United States, Canada, Russia, and EU countries.